 It makes a big difference who is doing the separating.
 "Segregation" and "apartheid" are particularly associated with two places and times: the Jim Crow era united states, and apartheid era south africa.
-In those times and places, people of colour were officially and actively separated from people who thought they were white.
-"Whites" had the monopoly on force and good jobs, and they enforced this separation with "law," practices not enshrined in law but socially agreed on to rain humiliation on people of colour, and unlawful on the books but socially sanctioned rape, murder, and arson.
+In those times and places, racialized people were officially and actively separated from people who thought they were white.
+"Whites" had the monopoly on force and good jobs, and they enforced this separation with "law," practices not enshrined in law but socially agreed on to rain humiliation on racialized people, and unlawful on the books but socially sanctioned rape, murder, and arson.
 And of course, these practices are not wholly in the past, although the official laws are.
 The people doing the separating here were the "whites," who were using the separation to enact and reinforce structures of racial oppression.
-They were the primary beneficiaries because it enabled constant access to people of colour as cheap labour and entertainment.
+They were the primary beneficiaries because it enabled constant access to racialized people as cheap labour and entertainment.
 This was the case even though "whites" suborned the segregationist rules all the time, precisely in order to access "coloured labour" on the cheap.

 I have read bell hooks on what it was like in the southern united states for her community when school desegregation was imposed by law there.
 Now, logically, if this was being carried out in a just manner, then the kids bussed to other schools would be the non-racialized kids.
 This could help redistribute funding more fairly among the schools, and lessen the stress on the racialized kids who were already dealing with terrible racism and didn't need to have more on their plates.
 Furthermore, african american communities had worked furiously to build up their own schools for their kids because otherwise their children were not only unsafe, they were not getting a decent education.
 Those schools were systematically destroyed, and african american children were bussed out to majority "white" schools where they suffered the worst impacts of desegregation.
 It seems to me at least that "white america" dealt out desegregation with a heavy side of "fuck you" while patting themselves on the back on how liberal they were and how bad exclusion was.
 Desegregation is the right end goal, but the means did not actually work to that end, nor the greater end of ending structural racism.